decretist/Dissertation/Chapter2/chapter2.md

 forgeries.
-This raises the need to distinguish between Gratian's material sources -- the original letter of Pope Gregory I, for example -- and his formal sources -- the collection Gratian was actually looking at when copying his text.
-Finally, there are the *dicta* (literally, "things having been said"), which are statements Gratian is making on his own authority as a jurist.
+This raises the need to distinguish between Gratian's material sources -- the original letter of Pope Gregory I, for example -- and his formal sources -- the collection Gratian was actually looking at when copying his text.[^register] Finally, there are the *dicta* (literally, "things having been said"), which are statements Gratian is making on his own authority as a jurist.
 It is the *dicta* that carry the thread of Gratian's argument.
 [Here I am only talking